Having split ends on your beard is often a sign of an unhealthy mane.

 Finally, look at the grooming tools you are using on your beard in the morning.
 Cheap plastic combs can cause even more split ends because of their rough edges.
-Polished combs will make your beard look well-groomed and free of split ends.
+Polished combs, on the other hand, will make your beard look well-groomed.

-The best way to treat beard split ends is to understand what causes them in the first place.
-It’s wise to keep the above things in mind in regards to the types of practices that can result in a fraying, itchy, and unmanageable beard.
+The best way to treat this beard problem is to understand what causes it in the first place.
+It’s wise to keep the above things in mind in regards to the types of practices that can result in a fraying, itchy and unmanageable beard.

 Staying away from these techniques as often as possible, or avoiding them altogether, is a good way to ensure that your beard stays healthy in the long run.

 In addition to staying away from things that might harm your beard, it’s also wise to give your beard plenty of things that are good for it.